Marxon13/M13Checkbox/Readme.md

 <br>
 ![Banner](Resources/Banner.png)
 <br>
 Create beautiful, customizable, extendable, animated checkboxes on iOS.
 Completely configurable through interface builder.
+It has several built in animations, custom value support, a mixed state, checkmark and radio styles, circular and rounded rectangle box shapes, as well as full color customization.
 See the demo app to play with all the features.

 Documentation